harryandriyan/ruasjalantelegrambot/README.md

 # ruasjalantelegrambot

-@Ruasjalanbot is bot to sharing latest traffic jam you may upload pictures/photo , video or Voice through telegram, the result will displayed on http://ruasjalan.com
+@Ruasjalanbot ( http://telegram.me/ruasjalanbot ) is bot a to sharing latest traffic jam.
+You may upload pictures/photos , videos or Voices through telegram, the result will be displayed on http://ruasjalan.com

 I am using Telegrambot sdk here you should clone or download this code, before using ruasjalantelegrambot code https://github.com/irazasyed/telegram-bot-sdk

 I am using 2 apps here
-One will act role as webhook (Telegram will forward users request to here) the other ones will act role as database server (this apps will store/save images/video/audio uploaded by user)
+One will act role as a webhook (Telegram will forward users request to here) the other ones will act role as a web and database server (this apps will store/save images/video/audio uploaded by user)

 1. Webhook - Apps that connect telegram Api set weeb hook by doing this